Mano-08/Mano-08/README.md

 ### - I'm an 18 year old Web developer and a ML Enthusiast based in India
 <img align="right" height="200" src="https://user-images.githubusercontent.com/95289188/183362165-659e2a99-6e28-4062-b942-ac52b2b8065e.gif">

-- Currently learning NodeJS and ExpressJS
-- Practising Data Structures and Algorithms on <a href="https://leetcode.com/Mano-08">Leetcode</a>
+- Currently learning/building with NodeJS & ExpressJS and also practising Data Structures and Algorithms on <a href="https://leetcode.com/Mano-08">Leetcode</a>
-- Check out my Figma designs <a href="https://www.figma.com/file/qoeuXAfMn3gjpf5b11oMod/MY-DESIGNS?node-id=0%3A1">here</a>! :)
+- I love designing and hacking around things with <a href="https://www.figma.com/file/qoeuXAfMn3gjpf5b11oMod/MY-DESIGNS?node-id=0%3A1">Figma</a> :)
 - Fun fact: I often slip into nostalgia ✨
 - I'm looking forward to collaboration for
-  - 👩‍💻learning DSA!
+  - 👩‍💻learning DSA & maybe mock interview stuffs!
-  - 👯‍♀️teaming up for hackathons!
+  - 👯‍♀️teaming up for online hackathons !
-  - 🤝working on any project!
+  - 🤝working on any project based on Web development (or) ML/AI (or) anything interesting!

 <br>